janw/PyPrimion/README.md

 PyPrimion allows you to access data from your time tracking journal right from within Python, utilizing native datatypes such as `datetime.date`, and `datetime.timedelta` to represent values from the webinterface.

-PyPrimion is licensed under MIT License (a.k.a X11 license).
-(c) 2017, Jan Willhaus

 ## Installation

 Installing PyPrimion is as simple as is gets with pip: `pip install git+https://github.com/Janwillhaus/PyPrimion.git`.